Bloody hell, schon wieder schlecht geschlafen?!

 Herbal teas such as chamomile or lavender can have a calming effect and promote sleep.
 However, always consult your doctor before trying any new herbs or supplements.

-If insomnia persists or worsens during your period, you should get it checked out.
-There could be an underlying medical cause that needs to be treated.
+If sleep problems persist or worsen during your period, you should get it checked out.
+There may be an underlying medical cause that needs to be treated.

 The Female Company